Education (ED)

 Knowledge and understanding of the commonly accepted research designs.
 Study of research instruments and statistics used in educational research.
 Wide reading in various types of research design.
 Critical analysis of research design.

-ED 5060 Theories of Learning and Cognitive Development (3)
+ED 5060 Exploring Learning Theories and Cognitive Growth (3)

 ED 5140 Assessment: Principles and Practices (3)